- 30 min

 Crush fruit tingles in a mortar and pestle or food processer until fruit tingles resemble small crumbs.

 Beat butter in the bowl of a stand mixer for 6-8 minutes until pale and fluffy.
 With the mixer off, sift in the icing sugar and fold to combine.
 Add lemon juice and milk and beat until combined, approximately 2-3 minutes.

 Divide buttercream into two bowls - add 1/3 of buttercream to first bowl and 2/3 buttercream to second bowl.
 Add fruit tingles to the smaller portion of buttercream and mix to incorporate.

 Method - Assembly

 Place lime cake on a cake stand and top with half of fruit tingle buttercream.
-Smooth with a spatula then top with passionfruit cake followed by remaining fruit tingle buttercream.
-Place raspberry cake on top, sliced side down.
+Smooth with a spatula then top with orange cake followed by remaining fruit tingle buttercream.
+Place strawberry cake on top, sliced side down.

 Add an even crumb coat of plain buttercream to the top and sides of the cake then chill for 30 minutes to set.